 Replace your old rocker switches with new General Electric grey and black low voltage switches.
 Replacement 3 amp 24 volt A.C. gray low voltage light switch with on/off buttons for 1950s, 1960s and 1970s era homes with low voltage lighting systems installed.
 Unlighted devices are the replacements for original GE RFS-6, RFS-3, and RFS-9 switches.

-DISCONTINUED BY GE - NO LONGER AVAILABLE - SEE IVORY OR WHITE SWITCHES
+DISCONTINUED BY GE - NO LONGER AVAILABLE - SEE IVORY GE SWITCHES

 - IMPORTANT: Fits in GE new style and bracket mount switchplates ONLY.
 Does not fit old style covers or straps.

 - 3A 24 V.A.C. (volt alternating current)

 - may use as single pole or 3 way switch - see GE Switch Wiring Instructions for 3-way installations

 - one button is for turning on light; the other for turning it off - marked on side